jiajunsun2001/jiajunsun.github.io/contents/home.md

-I'm currently pursuing a PhD's degree in Statistics at the School of Economics, Xiamen University.
+I'm currently pursuing a PhD's degree in Statistics at Department of Statistics and Data Science, the School of Economics, Xiamen University.
+I am advised by Prof. Wei Zhong.

 #### Email
 <code>jiajunsun2001@outlook.com</code>